This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Hike The Asitz, Austria’s ‘Mountain of Senses’

-Of all the spectacular hikes I’ve taken in Austria, I treasure the trails on The Asitz Mountain most dearly.
+While there are plenty of excellent multi-day hikes in Austria, I treasure the trails on The Asitz Mountain most dearly.
 In winter, this soaring peak is coated in snow, but by summer, it’s a different picture, providing one of the most culture-meets-countryside things to do in Austria.

 Set in Saalfelden Leogang, a Sazlburgland sub-region less known by international visitors but a beloved place to visit in Austria for the locals, this peak brings together everything the nation holds dear: jaw-dropping nature and classical composition.